 ACC is affiliated with Colorado Space Grant Consortium (COSGC) and funded by NASA.
 As a member of the COSGC, we have 4 student teams that design, build, and tests scientific apparatuses.
 We have the DemoSat Team, the Wearables Team, the Robotics Team, and the RockSat team.
 For more information, contact Jennifer Jones at jennifer [dot] jones [at] arapahoe [dot] edu.

-Builds a scientific payload (portable experiment) that is launched to the stratosphere (~100,00 ft up) via high altitude balloon.
+Builds a scientific payload (portable experiment) that is launched to the stratosphere (~100,00 ft up) via a high-altitude balloon.
 We have a fall and spring team.
 The students design and build the experiment and attend launch and recovery.

-Builds a scientific payload (portable experiment) that is launched to the space (~100 miles up) via sounding rocket (a type of rocket launched from a NASA facility).
+Builds a scientific payload (portable experiment) that is launched into space (~100 miles up) via a sounding rocket (a type of rocket launched from a NASA facility).
 We have one team per year that goes from September to the following August.
-Students get to travel to the NASA Wallops Flight Facility in VA to test the payload and attend launch.
+Students get to travel to the NASA Wallops Flight Facility in VA to test the payload and attend the launch.
 The students design and build the experiment.

 Builds an autonomous robot that will go the Great Sand Dunes and compete in a Challenge.
 We have one team per year that goes from September to the following May.
 The students design and build the robot.
 They will learn coding as well to make the robot move and navigate on its own.